The Potoo bird may be the scariest bird you’ve ever seen

 In addition to looking like a goofy muppet — after all, they look more like frogs than owls, the latter to which they’re unrelated — the bird may be best known for its sound, projecting a creepy melancholic song.

-These crazy looking creatures are awkward enough to star in their very own horror movie.
+These eery-looking creatures are awkward enough to star in their very own horror movie.

 Potoo bird